 Conveniently, the dried beans are the cornerstone of another recipe, my world famous Beans & Rice with Fritos & Cheese.
 Odds are that you already have some around, or should.

 The powdered cheese is more user-friendly than fresh cheese, since it can be prepared beforehand and since it’s not temperature sensitive.
-However, fresh cheese is an acceptable substitute; I recommend sharp cheddar.
+However, fresh cheese is a perfectly acceptable substitute; I recommend sharp cheddar.

 Our 10- and 12-person groups will easily use up a 4-ounce can of green chilies.
 But for smaller groups and soloists, dried green chilies or hot sauce may be a better option.